American University of Sharjah

 How the Curriculum Has Changed

-This shows how many completely new courses were introduced each year.
+How many brand-new courses showed up each year.
 The peak was 2005 with 604 new courses.
-The early years (2005-2008) show high counts because the database starts in 2005 — many courses that already existed appear as "new" in the first captured year.
-After that baseline, the rate of new course introduction reveals genuine curriculum expansion.
+The early years (2005-2008) look inflated because the data starts in 2005, so courses that already existed get counted as "new" the first time they appear.
+Past that baseline, the rate is real curriculum growth.

-How long do courses survive in the catalog?
-981 courses (28.2%) were offered in only one semester — these are likely special topics, experimental courses, or one-off offerings.
-Meanwhile, 325 courses have been offered for 30+ semesters (15+ years), forming the stable core of the AUS curriculum.
+How long do courses last in the catalog?
+986 courses (27.9%) ran for a single semester, usually special topics, experimental sections, or one-offs.
+At the other end, 332 courses have run for 30+ semesters (15+ years).
+Those are the stable core of the curriculum.

-These are the marathon runners of the AUS curriculum — courses that have been offered the most semesters.
-Foundational courses in math, English, physics, and engineering dominate this list, as they serve the widest student populations.
+The marathon runners of the curriculum: the courses offered in the most semesters.
+Foundational math, English, physics, and engineering courses fill the list, because they reach the most students.

-This shows courses that were last offered before 2020 (having previously been offered for at least 5 semesters).
-These are 344 courses that appear to have been discontinued — removed from the active curriculum.
-Spikes in certain years may correspond to department restructuring or program changes.
+Courses last offered before 2020 that had previously run for at least five semesters.
+That's 343 courses that look discontinued, dropped from the active curriculum.
+Spikes in particular years often line up with department restructuring or program changes.

 09 — Prerequisite Network